mlswg/mls-protocol/draft-ietf-mls-protocol.md

 public key for the mismatched node than the one in the UpdatePath, which also causes the Commit to fail.
-Applications SHOULD provide mechanisms for failed commits to be reported, so that group members who were not able to recognize the error themselves can reject the commit and roll back to a previous state if necessary.
+Applications SHOULD provide mechanisms for failed commits to be reported, so that group members who were not able to recognize the error themselves can reinitialize the group if necessary.

 Even with such an error reporting mechanism in place, however, it is still possible for members to get locked out of the group by a malformed commit.